Kenya Supreme Court upholds Ruto's presidential victory | Politics

 Kenya Supreme Court upholds Ruto's presidential victory

-Kenya's Supreme Court on Monday unanimously upheld William Ruto's presidential win in a scathing judgment that blasted opposition leader Raila Odinga's accusations of cheating.
+Kenya's Supreme Court on Monday unanimously upheld William Ruto's presidential win in a scathing judgement that blasted opposition leader Raila Odinga's accusations of cheating.
+Ruto dismissed the judgement as politically motivated.
+In 2017, the Supreme Court's judges became the first in an African nation to nullify a sitting president's win on procedural grounds; Kenyatta was forced to hold a re-run, which Odinga boycotted.

-Several public figures and anti-corruption campaigners - including some who had backed Odinga - welcomed the judgment, saying it bolstered the court's reputation for independence.
+Several public figures and anti-corruption campaigners - including some who had backed Odinga - welcomed the judgement, saying it bolstered the court's reputation for independence.
 "This decision is good for the judiciary.
 This election result is bad for Kenya.
-Two things can be true at the same time," tweeted author Nanjala Nyabola, who had not backed either candidate.
+Two things can be true at the same time," author Nanjala Nyabola tweeted.

 There were no immediate signs of protest in Odinga's stronghold of Kisumu city or the low-income neighbourhoods of Nairobi that traditionally support the left-wing politician.
 “There is nothing we can do, the judgment has been made,” Geoffrey Omondi, a 33-year-old electrical engineer who supported Odinga, said.